WellthCare

-For employers, HR leaders, and benefits administrators, understanding how employer-sponsored health plans coordinate with government programs like Medicare and Medicaid is a critical piece of compliance and cost management.
-This process, known as coordination of benefits (COB), follows strict rules to determine which plan pays first, preventing duplicate payments and ensuring coverage gaps are filled.
-In traditional models, this is often a reactive, administrative function.
-However, a new category of benefits-Health-to-Wealth systems-is emerging to proactively manage this coordination, turning a compliance necessity into a strategic lever for reducing costs and improving employee outcomes.
+Understanding how employer-sponsored health plans coordinate with Medicare and Medicaid is a key part of compliance and cost management.
+This process—coordination of benefits, or COB—follows strict rules to determine which plan pays first, preventing duplicate payments.
+Traditionally, it's been a reactive, administrative function.
+But a new category of benefits—Health-to-Wealth systems—is emerging to manage this coordination proactively, turning a compliance requirement into a strategic tool for reducing costs and improving employee outcomes.
+WellthCare, the first Health-to-Wealth Benefit System, integrates with your existing employer coverage to proactively manage coordination—using real compliance-grade data to identify savings opportunities and help eligible employees transition to optimized coverage like WellthCare Medicare when the time is right.

 The Standard Rules of Coordination

-Coordination of benefits is governed by a set of hierarchical rules designed to establish the "primary" and "secondary" payer.
-Getting this right is essential for accurate claims processing and avoiding penalties.
+Coordination of benefits follows hierarchical rules that establish the "primary" and "secondary" payer.
+Getting this right matters for accurate claims processing and avoiding penalties.

 1. Medicaid Coordination: For active employees eligible for Medicaid, the employer-sponsored plan is almost always the primary payer.
-Medicaid acts as a payer of last resort, filling in cost-sharing gaps (like copays or deductibles) only after the primary plan has paid.
-This is crucial for employers with lower-wage workforces.
+Medicaid acts as a payer of last resort, filling cost-sharing gaps (like copays or deductibles) after the primary plan has paid.
+This matters especially for employers with lower-wage workforces.

-2. Medicare Coordination: The rules here depend on employment status and employer size.
+2. Medicare Coordination: The rules depend on employment status and employer size.

 • For employers with 20 or more employees, the employer plan is primary for active employees and their spouses aged 65+.
 Medicare is secondary.

 • For employers with fewer than 20 employees, Medicare typically becomes the primary payer, with the employer plan secondary.
-This is a critical distinction that impacts plan design and cost.
+This distinction affects plan design and cost.

 • For retirees, Medicare is primary, and any employer-sponsored retiree coverage acts as a supplemental plan.